Liburnians

 The Liburnians or Liburni (Λιβυρνοί) were an ancient tribe inhabiting the district called Liburnia, a coastal region of the northeastern Adriatic between the rivers Arsia (Raša) and Titius (Krka) in what is now Croatia.
-According to Strabo's Geographica they populated Kerkyra until shortly after the Corinthians settled the island, c.
+According to Strabo's Geographica, they populated Kerkyra until shortly after the Corinthians settled the island, c.
 730 BC.
+Their ethnic and linguistic origins are unknown.